simonsj/bt.sh/README.md

 Where above, the first two columns are stable, and everything from the third word to the end of line is the string description.

 ### Assumptions
- * today an assumption is `bt.sh` will only ever be used by any single build at a time: it assumes sole control over the `/tmp/bt.*` namespace of files
  * some bash-isms are relied upon: `export -f`, `BASH_SOURCE`, `BASH_LINENO`

 ## Dependencies

-`bt.sh` is expected to work without much effort on a modern Linux.
+`bt.sh` is expected to work without much effort on a modern Linux or MacOS.

 It depends on these utilities:

  * bash
- * date, yes, seq, cksum (GNU coreutils)
+ * date, yes, seq, cksum, head, mktemp (GNU coreutils)
  * mpstat (sysstat package)
  * GNU bc (math package)
- * POSIX: awk, tail, sed, basename, head
+ * POSIX: awk, tail, sed, basename

+On MacOS with Homebrew-installed GNU coreutils, you can specify `BT_HEAD=ghead` and `BT_DATE=gdate` to ensure that those versions of `head` and `date` are used.

 ## License

-See the [LICENSE](https://github.com/simonsj/bt.sh/blob/master/LICENSE.md) file for license rights and limitations (MIT).
+See the [LICENSE](https://github.com/simonsj/bt.sh/blob/main/LICENSE.md) file for license rights and limitations (MIT).